 The Motion JPEG selection has additional settings for Image Type, Image size and other optional settings to configure the video stream to suit your Web page.
-Click Update once satisfied.
+Click Update when satisfied with the video stream.

 The camera generates the required source code for your configuration.
 Copy this code and paste it into your own Web page code.